ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>JavaScript is a versatile and powerful language that is essential for modern web development.
 Here are super hacks that will make you a…</blockquote>

-<h3>4. 🚀 Mastering Lazy Loading in Angular: A Step-by-Step Guide! - <a href="https://medium.com/@paul-chesa/mastering-lazy-loading-in-angular-a-step-by-step-guide-6a65385b4f17" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Mastering Asynchronous JavaScript: Why Async/Await Is Your Best Friend - <a href="https://medium.com/@darshitanjaria/mastering-asynchronous-javascript-why-async-await-is-your-best-friend-3ca6f900b506" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Paul Chesa`**
+✍️ **posted by `Darshit Anjaria`**

-<blockquote>If you’re building a large Angular application, you want it to load fast, right?
-Imagine you’re throwing a party 🎉 and you only want to…</blockquote>
+<blockquote>Simplify async operations and write cleaner code with async/await.</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisykirui/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>